paulozoom/garnish/README.md

 ### Border Sandwich

-Helps to create top and bottom borders on elements
+Helps to create top and bottom borders on elements.

-### Default Usage
-You can define the sandwich with a regular border definition

 ```SCSS
 // SCSS